 The NHTI Dental Hygiene Program:

-- Provides a curriculum that integrates general education, biomedical sciences, dental sciences and the knowledge of current dental hygiene theory, practice, and the provision of dental hygiene care.
+- Provides a curriculum that integrates general education, biomedical sciences, dental sciences and the knowledge of current dental hygiene theory, practice, and provision of dental hygiene care.

 - Prepares students to think critically and implement the dental hygiene process of care to promote and maintain oral and systemic health for diverse populations in the collaborative practice of dental hygiene.